hlmeS/itm387k/index.md

 # BI Concept of the week (10/27)

-## Creating a Horizontal Bar Chart with Dual Axis
+## Creating a Dual Axis Horizontal Bar Chart with Tableau

 Here's a quick tutorial on Tableau.
 Give it a try and refresh your Tableau skills.